matiasleize/matiasleize/README.md

 ### Hi there 👋
-I'm a PhD. student interested in cosmological data and statistical analysis 🛰🌌.
-I'm current working on testing alternative cosmological models and evaluating tension metrics for cosmological datasets.
+I'm a PhD. student interested in cosmological data and statistical analysis 🛰🌌

+I'm currently working on testing alternative cosmological models and evaluating tension metrics for cosmological datasets.

 <!--
 **matiasleize/matiasleize** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.